On art, artists, Elliott Smith, Diane Arbus, psychobiography, and my new book The Enchanted Abyss. Check it out > LINK

 Just wrote this for Salon.com.
 A sort of psychological take on why fans cannot accept a (male) star’s suicide, and why they inevitably blame the female in the star’s life.
 Link HERE

-I’m into about chapter three of my new book, expected to appear some time around Summer 2017.
+I’m into about chapter three of my new book.
 It’s on the link between suffering and art, and among other things it disputes the notion that making art is somehow intrinsically or automatically therapeutic (for the artist).
 Lots of case studies included–everyone from Francesca Woodman to John Lennon to Truman Capote to John Coltrane to Frida Kahlo.
 Please “like” the book’s page HERE.
 THANKS!

 Here’s my salon.com piece on Elliott Smith’s magnificent “Roman Candle” record, which turns 20 on July 14, 2014.
 (LINK)